andrewchambers/hermes/doc/quick-start/quick-start.md

 {:hash "63386eadb35d5aa88567bd851a32112bbc2228c6" :scanned-refs @[] :name "empty-package"}
 ```

+This creates a a package object using the hermes builtin `pkg` function.

-First, let's create a package with a file in it:
+Note, let's create a package with a file in it:
 ```
 $ echo "hello" > hello.txt
 $ hermes build -e '(local-file "./hello.txt")'